 When you’re happily discussing something, then we either don’t agree with their point of view, or they feel criticised, or we’ve asked them about something they didn’t want us to know about.
-So to gain control and win as that’s what narcissists want to win and be in control.
+To gain control and win, as that’s what narcissists wish to win and be in control.
 They’ll suddenly switch the conversation onto something else.
 Usually, something we’ve done wrong in their eyes, or something we haven’t done for them, or they will chip away at one of our insecurities.
 They project out loads of word salad to provoke us, confuse us, hurt and upset us.
-Suddenly we’re in defensive mode, and the original conversation had disappeared, then we get blamed for everything for defending ourself.
-Or we are reduced to tears, and they’ll sit back almost looking pleased and watch you cry, while still blaming it all on you.
+Suddenly we’re in defensive mode, and the original conversation had disappeared, then we get blamed for everything for defending ourselves.
+Or we are reduced to tears, and they’ll sit back almost looking pleased and watch you cry while still blaming it all on you.

 How to disarm.
 Again observe what they do and what they switch it onto, bring it back to the original conversation, if they don’t want to, then leave them to word spew on themselves and take no part in the conversation.

 9. Playing the victim.